packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 ```

 Once the all pods are back up and running.
 Log in to Private Packagist and verify that your organization is shown in the UI.
-Ideally, run a `composer update` command in one of your projects to assert that the Composer repository and any of the
-background workers run as expected.
+Ideally, run a `composer update` command in one of your projects to assert that the Composer repository run as expected.

 ### Adjust domain names